 As with many other blockchain-based assets, DeFi also has its fair share of liquidity issues.
 Liquefying DeFi tokens are certainly more difficult when compared to conventional contracts.

-However, at this time, the world of decentralized finance (DeFi) focuses more on money lending where people take their fiat currency, purchase tokens on a DeFi blockchain, add their tokens to a lending pool for borrowers to access for loans, and then earn interest off of the loan as well as possibly earn money from trading transaction fees.
+However, at this time, the world of decentralized finance (DeFi) focuses more on money lending through what is called yield farming – actually, money lending is just one type of yield farming – where people take their fiat currency, purchase crypto tokens and then add them to a lending pool on a DeFi platform for borrowers to access for loans, and then earn interest off of the loan as well as possibly earn money from trading transaction fees.